input-output-hk/plutus-pioneer-program/code/week02/README.md

 ## PlutusTx.Data

 As mentioned, the Datum, Redeemer and Context share a data type.
 That data type is defined in the package *plutus-tx*, in the module [*PlutusTx.Data*](https://github.com/input-output-hk/plutus/blob/master/plutus-tx/src/PlutusTx/Data.hs).
 It is called, simply, *Data*.

     data Data =
           Constr Integer [Data]
         | Map [(Data, Data)]
         | List [Data]
         | I Integer
         | B BS.ByteString
         deriving stock (Show, Eq, Ord, Generic)
         deriving anyclass (Serialise, NFData)

+It has five constructors.

+- *Constr* takes an Integer and, recursively, a list of *Data*
+- *Map* takes a list of pairs of *Data*.
+You can think of this as a lookup table of key-value pairs where both the key and the value are of type *Data*
+- *List* takes a list of *Data*
+- *I* takes a single Integer
+- *B* takes a Bytestring

+For those familiar with the JSON format, this is very similar.
+The constructors are not exactly the same, but, like JSON, you can represent numbers, strings, lists of data and key-value pairs.
+It can represent arbitrary data, which makes it very suitable for our purpose.

+We can also explore this type in the REPL.

+From the plutus-pioneers-program repository:

+    cd code/week02
+    cabal repl